muppet9010/factorio-muppet-streamer/README.md

 Features
 -----------

-- Option to disable freeplay's rocket counter GUI
-- Option to disable freeplay's introduction message
+- Option to disable freeplay's rocket counter GUI, introduction message and rocket win.
-- Option to disable freeplay's rocket win
 - Can add a team member limit GUI & research for use in Multiplayer by streamers.
 Supports commands.
 - Can schedule the delivery of some explosives to a player via command.
+- A leaky flamethrower that shoots for short bursts intermittently.
+- Give a player a weapon and ammo, plus options to force it as active weapon.
+- Spawn "friendly" entities around the player with various placement options.

 Team Member Limit (other players than 1 streamer)